privacyguides/privacyguides.org/collections/_posts/2019-11-09-firefox-privacy.md

 ### Additional Firefox Privacy Add-ons

 There is of course more functionality that can be achieved at the expense of more time spent configuring your browser and reduced website functionality.
 If you're looking for the most privacy options possible however, they may be for you.
-Check out the page on [Browser add-ons at privacytools.io](https://www.privacytools.io/browsers/#addons) for further information and additional resources.
+Check out the page on [Browser add-ons at Privacy Guides](https://privacyguides.org/browsers/#addons) for further information and additional resources.

 ## More Privacy Functionality